Between You and I or Me?

 Pronouns in the Subjective and Objective CasesHere is a list of the personal pronouns in their pure state (the subjective case) and their oblique state (the objective case).

 |Subjective Case||Objective Case||I||Me||You||You||He / She / It||Him / Her / It||We||Us||You||You||They||Them||Who||Whom|

-Just to reiterate, pronouns after prepositions must be in the objective case.
+Pronouns after prepositions must be in the objective case.
 You cannot keep them in the subjective case.
-Therefore, saying between you and I is as bad as saying with we, by they, or to she.
-(Obviously, these should be with us, by them, and to her.)
+Therefore, saying "between you and I" is as bad as saying "with we," "by they," or "to she."
+(Obviously, these should be "with us," "by them," and "to her.")

-But It Sounds BetterBetween you and I sounds right to lots of native English speakers.
-For many, it feels more scholarly than between you and me.
+But "Between you and I" Sounds Scholarly"Between you and I" sounds right to lots of native English speakers.
+For many, it feels more scholarly than "between you and me."
 That's no excuse though.
 It's wrong.

-Trying to use words that sound more scholarly causes other errors too.
-The most notable one is when people use myself instead of me.
+Using words that sound more scholarly causes other errors too.
+The most notable one is when people use "myself instead of "me."
 For example:

 - Contact either myself or your manager.